Marak/buddypond/ReadMe.md

 *cloning the pond*

-### Starting Buddy Pond
+### Starting Buddy Pond from file system

 ```
 cd buddypond
 open index.html
 ```

 This will start the Buddy Pond application.
-Open the web interface in your local browser and you can start adding and messaging buddies!
+Open the web interface in your local browser and you can immediately start adding and messaging buddies!

+### Starting Buddy Pond with HTTPS / SSL

+Core features like buddy list, buddy messaging, and ponds will all work locally over the `file://` protocol.

+More advanced features such as Video Calls or third-party APIs ( like Youtube ) will not work correctly when loading Buddy Pond directly from `file://`.

+To start Buddy Pond over HTTPS / SSL, simply place the *entire* contents of *this* folder into any existing secure web server's public HTML folder and Buddy Pond will be accessible.

+### Deploying your Buddy Pond

+The easiest way to deploy Buddy Pond is to publish this entire folder to any web hosting platform.
+Since Buddy Pond is just static HTML, it can be hosted almost anywhere.
+You'll want to make sure your host has HTTPS / SSL enabled.

+## API Rest Client

+Interactive API Testing Page: /client.html

+JavaScript buddypond.js API client: buddypond.js

+API Specification Page: /api/v3

+Buddy Pond communicates via REST API calls to the Buddy Pond Server.

 ### cURL REST API Examples